Economy of Barbados: Tourism

 Tourism is Barbados's crucial economic activity and has been since the 1960s.
-At least 10 percent of the working population (some 13,000 people) are employed in this sector, which offers a range of tourist accommodations from luxury hotels to modest self-catering establishments.
+At least 10 per cent of the working population (some 13,000 people) are employed in this sector, which offers a range of tourist accommodations from luxury hotels to modest self-catering establishments.
 After the recession years, tourism picked up again in the mid-1990s, only to face another slowdown in 1999.
 This drop was in part due to increasing competition from other Caribbean countries such as the Dominican Republic, and in part to a reduction in visits from cruise ships as they shifted to non-Caribbean routes or shorter routes such as the Bahamas.
 Cruise ship visitors totalled 445,821 in 1999, a reduction from 517,888 in 1997, but stay-over visitors rose to 517,869 in 1999, setting a new record.
 Overall, the country witnessed over US$700 million in tourism receipts in 1999.

 A problem in Barbados is that tourist facilities are too densely concentrated on the south coast, which is highly urbanised, while the Atlantic coast—with a rugged shoreline and large waves—is not suitable for beach tourism.
 There are few large brand-name hotels, which makes marketing the island in the United States difficult.
 On the other hand, the absence of conglomerates and package tours results in more direct tourist spending among the general population.

 Barbados has numerous internationally known hotels.
 Time-shares are available, and many smaller local hotels and private villas that dot the island have space available if booked in advance.
 The southern and western coasts of Barbados are popular, with the calm light-blue Caribbean Sea and their white and pinkish sandy beaches.
 Along the island's east coast, which faces the Atlantic Ocean, there are tumbling waves that are perfect for light surfing.
 Some areas remain risky to swimmers due to under-tow currents.
 The Crane beach was named one of the top 10 best beaches in the world.

 Shopping districts are popular in Barbados, with ample duty-free shopping.
 There is also a festive night-life in mainly tourist areas such as the Saint Lawrence Gap.
 Other attractions include wildlife reserves (Graeme Hall Nature Sanctuary), jewellery stores, scuba diving, helicopter rides, golf, festivals (the largest being the annual Crop Over festival July/Aug), sightseeing, cave exploration (Harrison's Cave), exotic drinks and fine clothes shopping.